shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Lit-Shader.md

 __Enable Decal:__

-Allow the material to receive decals.
+Allow the material to receive decals. // Needs more info

 __Enable MotionVector For Vertex Animation:__

-Use it to remove ghosting coming from vertex animation.
+Use it to remove ghosting coming from vertex animation. // What is a motion vector pass?
+Needs moe info

 __Displacement mode:__

 * None: no change.